Janice Long

 Janice Berry (née Chegwin; 5 April 1955 – 25 December 2021), known professionally by her first married name Janice Long, was an English broadcaster who was best known for her work in British music radio.
 The first female presenter to have a daily music show on BBC Radio 1, Long also appeared on other BBC Radio stations, such as BBC Radio 2, BBC Radio London, BBC Radio WM, and BBC Radio 6 Music, and was the first female regular presenter on the television chart show Top of the Pops, beginning in 1982.

 Between 2005 and 2021, Long was the Presenter of Moseley Folk and Arts Festival.

 At the end of her career, Long hosted four nights a week on BBC Radio Wales and Saturday afternoons on Greatest Hits Radio.

 Early life

-Janice Chegwin was born on 5 April 1955 in Liverpool, to Margaret (née Wells) and Colin Chegwin, who encouraged their three children to pursue an interest in stage performance.
+Janice Chegwin was born on 5 April 1955 at Liverpool Maternity Hospital, to Margaret (née Wells) and Colin Chegwin, who encouraged their three children to pursue an interest in stage performance.
 Her younger brother, Keith Chegwin (1957–2017), likewise had a career in radio and television.

 Her early employment included two years at Laker Airways as cabin crew, and also as a shop assistant, in telesales and as an insurance clerk.
 In July 1978, Long and husband Trevor won the premiere of 3-2-1, a Yorkshire Television game show.